 The social insurance record of the person concerned is currently under review and my Department's Central Records Section will contact the person directly with the outcome of that review when complete.

 State pension entitlements, contributory and no-contributory, are assessed on the basis of the eligibility conditions applicable on the date an applicant reaches pension age.
-For that reason is it not possible to predict future state pension entitlements, or comment on individual pension planning enquiries, as the qualifying conditions at the time a person reaches pension age may be different.
-That said, it is likely that state pension (contributory) entitlement will continue to directly relate to the nature and extent of a person’s social insurance record.
+For that reason is it not possible to predict future state pension entitlements, or comment on individual pension planning inquiries, as the qualifying conditions at the time a person reaches pension age may be different.
+That said, it is likely that state pension (contributory) entitlement will continue to directly relate to the nature and extent of a person's social insurance record.

 The Department's website www.welfare.ie provides a comprehensive suite of information in relation to current state pension entitlements, including a range of frequently asked questions.
 Information is also available from my Department's offices and from Citizens Information Services.

 It is advisable that all contributors maintain their social insurance record as fully as possible over their working life.
 It is open to contributors to request a copy of their social insurance record from the Department at any time.
 In addition to seeking the record through normal postal means, a person can also access their social insurance record in real time online where they have a verified MyGovID account.
 Information on getting a verified MyGovID account is available on www.mygovid.ie.